 There is no one tool that can effectively apply Bora-Care in all situations.
-The use of these applications is designed to provide for a label application of Bora-Care on wood and cellulosic materials that are subject to possible attack by termites and other WDOs.
+The use of these applications is designed to provide for a label application of Bora-Care on wood and cellulosic materials that are subject to possible attack by subterranean termites.